F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models: Related Work

 \subsection{Latent Diffusion Model}

-Another method for reducing the calculation resources of the inference is to encode images into a low-dimensional latent space.
-Stable diffusion\cite{sd2022} performs inference in a 64 x 64 x 4 latent space to generate a 512 x 512 x 4 PNG image to use the attention mechanism in the U-Net\cite{ronneberger2015unet} efficiently.
-One team's experiment\cite{sd2022} shows that the semantics of the image, which rely on the long-range relationship between different parts of the images, can be modeled by an attention mechanism\cite{vaswani2017attention}.
-In contrast, its perceptual information, which makes the image appear crisp, is strongly linked to local regions and can be modeled by a convolutional neural network (CNN)\cite{li2021survey}.
-Hence, the stable diffusion model first encodes the image into a low-dimensional latent space via a $\beta$-variational autoencoder\cite {burgess2018understandingBeta} to let the following inference ignore the perceptual detail.
-Then, it performs diffusion inference in latent space via a U-Net\cite{ronneberger2015unet} with an attention mechanism to model the semantic information.
-Experiments show that compared with vector quantify VAE\cite{2020vqvae}, the normal $\beta$-VAE with a small KL-term constraint generates higher-quality images.
+Another method for reducing the computational requirements of inference is to encode images into a low-dimensional latent space.
+Stable diffusion performs inference in a 64 x 64 x 4 latent space to generate a 512 x 512 x 4 image.
+To achieve this, it firstly encodes the image into a low-dimensional latent space via a $\beta$-variational autoencoder (\citet {burgess2018understandingBeta}) to let the following inference ignore the perceptual detail.
+Then, it performs diffusion inference in latent space via a U-Net (\citet{ronneberger2015unet}) with an attention mechanism to model the semantic information.
+Experiments show that compared with vector quantify VAE (\citet{2020vqvae}), the normal $\beta$-VAE with a small KL-term constraint generates higher-quality images.